senhub-io/mcp-server-prtg/docs/CURSOR_CONFIG.md

 # Cursor IDE Configuration

+> ⚠️ **UNTESTED CONFIGURATION**
+>
-> ⚠️ **Configuration Status**: Based on official Cursor MCP documentation.
-Not yet tested with MCP Server PRTG.
-Feedback welcome!
+> This configuration is based on official Cursor MCP documentation but has **not been tested** with MCP Server PRTG.
+>
+> **Status**: Community contribution - feedback needed!
+>
+> If you test this configuration successfully (or encounter issues), please share feedback via [GitHub Issues](https://github.com/senhub-io/mcp-server-prtg/issues).
+Your experience will help improve this guide!

 Configure [Cursor IDE](https://cursor.com/) to connect to your MCP Server PRTG instance.